mappiamo/mapi-geoCMS/doc/index.rst

     <?PHP $this->widget('box_onemeta', '[meta_name]'); ?>

 This widget have one parameter what is the meta name to get the value of only oane meta data.

-This widget can be used on the column of main content.
+.. note:: This widget can be used on the column of main content.

 Youtube box
 -----------